ABC Cinemas: The challenge of the multiplex

 In the late 1980s, on the verge of bankruptcy, Cannon was taken over by Italian financier Giancarlo Parretti, who then changed the company's name to Pathé Communications, which subsequently bought Metro-Goldwyn-Mayer (MGM).
-These Cannon cinemas, along with a group of cinemas Cannon owned in the Netherlands, were used as part of a phony transaction by Parretti to a holding company purportedly owned by Italian media mogul and future Prime Minister of Italy Silvio Berlusconi, Cinema V; Cinema V was a shell company owned by Parretti's business partner Florio Fiorini, to make it appear that Pathé was paying off their debts to their bank, Credit Lyonnais Bank Nederland, when, in reality, the bank's loans to Pathé had expanded tremendously (including the $184 billion supposedly paid by Cinema V); this was done to prevent the Dutch central bank from finding out about the deepening connection between CLBN, Parretti and Fiorini.
+These Cannon cinemas, along with a group of cinemas Cannon owned in the Netherlands, were used as part of a phony transaction by Parretti to a holding company purportedly owned by Italian media mogul and future Prime Minister of Italy Silvio Berlusconi, Cinema V; Cinema V was a shell company owned by Parretti's business partner Florio Fiorini, to make it appear that Pathé was paying off their debts to their bank, Credit Lyonnais Bank Nederland, when, in reality, the bank's loans to Pathé had expanded tremendously (including the $184 million supposedly paid by Cinema V); this was done to prevent the Dutch central bank from finding out about the deepening connection between CLBN, Parretti and Fiorini.

 In any case, even after Parretti was arrested and Credit Lyonnais seized control of MGM in 1992, the new company began opening its own multiplexes as MGM Cinemas.
 The existing few Cannon multiplexes were also rebranded as MGM Cinemas.
 MGM continued to operate multiplex and non-multiplex cinemas, but under its two different brand identities, with the multiplexes being known as MGM Cinemas and the smaller non-multiplexes remaining as Cannon.
 MGM opened new multiplexes in towns and cities already served by their Cannon cinemas, and then closed the Cannon cinemas "due to the competition from the new multiplex" – examples of this happened in Northampton and Swindon.